akihikodaki/dts/test_plans/kni_test_plan.rst

 ==========================

 In this time, KNI can only support ethtool commands which is to get information.
-So all belowing commands are to show information commands.
+So all below commands are to show information commands.

 Verify whether ethtool can show Kernel NIC Interface's standard information::